SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 4) Is there a markdown file with analysis steps already taken - if so, where.

 ## How to make a markdown file
+1) Go to into the repository that you want the new file in
-1) to make a new.md file or upload a .md (or any file) click on "add file" upper right
+2) To make a new.md file or upload a .md (or any file) click on "add file" upper right
 ### Cheat sheet for .md file

 link